kyklospi/eatery/README.md

 It is built following modern architectural patterns such as RESTful services, MVC, and Layered Architecture to ensure scalability, maintainability, and ease of testing.

-The backend integrates with an H2 database through JPA for data persistence, and Spring Data for simplifying data access.
+The backend integrates with an H2 and PostgreSQL database through JPA for data persistence, and Spring Data for simplifying data access.

 ### Key Features
 * REST API: Provides a set of RESTful endpoints for interacting with the backend services.
-* Spring Data JPA: ORM-based database interaction with support for various relational databases (MySQL, PostgreSQL, H2).
+* Spring Data JPA: ORM-based database interaction with support for various relational databases (PostgreSQL, H2).
 * Notification: Sending of notification using Twilio Java API.
 * Exception Handling: Global exception handling using @ControllerAdvice.
 * Logging: Integrated logging using SLF4J with Logback.